CEO of Peru's largest copper miner seeks 'common ground' after protests

 Victor Gobitz, head of Antamina, part-owned by Glencore Plc GLEN.L and BHP Billiton BHP.AX, told residents at a town hall meeting in Aquia attended by Reuters that the two sides could find common ground, a sharp shift from an earlier critical tone.

-"With orderly dialogue we will find the formula for a development plan for the whole town of Aquia," Gobitz said at the meeting hold in the town's bull fighting arena.
+"With orderly dialogue we will find the formula for a development plan for the whole town of Aquia," Gobitz said at the meeting, held in the town's bull fighting arena.
 "We have to lead by example that we can find common ground."

 Protests against miners in Peru, the world's No. 2 copper producer, have escalated in recent weeks amid high expectations from rural communities emboldened by the socialist administration of center-left President Pedro Castillo.

-Castillo, from a peasant farming background, came to power in July with massive support from mining regions, promising to hike taxes on miners to promote local development.
+Castillo, from a peasant farming background, came to power in July with massive support from mining regions, promising to increase taxes on miners to promote local development.

 The community in Aquia, located some 60 kilometers (37 miles) from Antamina, had blocked a key road for the mine in late October, before agreeing to lift the blockade after government talks earlier this week.

-Residents say the area receives little in terms of tax contributions from the mine, while the company has a copper pipeline and road running through the town.
+Residents say the area receives little in terms of tax contributions from the mine, although the company has a copper pipeline and road running through the town.

 "We are not throwing a social tantrum," said Adan Damian, the president of Aquia, in remarks in response to Gobitz.
 "I have mixed feelings that after protesting so much we are finally being listened to."